aws-samples/data-protection/usecase-8/README.md

 #### 1. An IAM Role called **CaAdminRole** is the role that a CA administrator would assume.

-* Assume the role named CaAdminRole by using switch role on the AWS console in the AWS account that you are currently logged into
+* Assume the role named CaAdminRole by using switch role on the AWS console in the AWS account that you are currently logged into.
+The role name is **case sensitive**

 * This role has permissions that a Certificate Authority administrator will need for CA administration.
 As a CA administrator you will be responsible for creating a root and subordinate certificate authority hierarchy